animate-css/animate.css/README.md

 ## Accessibility

-Animate.css supports the [`prefers-reduced-motion` media query](https://webkit.org/blog/7551/responsive-design-for-motion/) so that users with motion sensitivity can opt out of animations.
+animate.css supports the [`prefers-reduced-motion` media query](https://webkit.org/blog/7551/responsive-design-for-motion/) so that users with motion sensitivity can opt out of animations.
 On supported platforms (currently only OSX Safari and iOS Safari), users can select "reduce motion" on their operating system preferences and it will turn off CSS transitions for them without any further work required.

 ## License

-Animate.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+animate.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contributing